Petomato: My Garden in a Bottle

 As soon as I saw Petomato on television one morning, I knew I had to have one.
 The idea is simple: grow a plant in a PET bottle.
 It's container gardening for anyone.
 I don't drink soda anymore but I knew I could dig up a PET bottle.
 Let's see how this goes!

-Look to the right and you'll see what it's all about.
+Look below and you'll see what it's all about.
 Once the bottle is empty and clean, the green top of the Petomato replaces the cap.
 In several weeks a tomato plant grows from the top.
 The roots grow out of the red bottom, drinking water from the bottle.
 Keep the bottle full and you're in good shape!

 Petomato is distributed in the United States by Kagan Unlimited but was originally developed in Japan by Takuya Hasegawa.
 He came to Osaka seeking fame and fortune as a musician but soon found himself working in a garden shop and plant nursery called Market of Green.